Motivic random variables and representation stability II: Hypersurface sections: Introduction

 \subsection{Probabilistic interpretation}

-In Theorem \ref{thm:StableGeomPointCount} below we give the point-counting analog of Theorem \ref{thm:StabGeomMot}, but with explicit formulas for the limit given using probabilistic language.
-In Conjecture \ref{conj:AsymptDistMot} below we make analogous conjectures for the values of the limits in Theorem \ref{thm:StabGeomMot}, which we can prove in some cases.
+In Theorem \ref{thm:StableGeomPointCount} below we give a point-counting geometric stabilization theorem with explicit formulas for the limit stated using probabilistic language.
+Motivated by the explicit formulas in the point-counting setting, we then state our full motivic stabilization result as Theorem \ref{thm:StabGeomMot} below.

 {\mathrm{PConf}}